lsidore/AcmeEval/README.md

-Based on the provided files, here's a suggested README for your project:

----

 # AcmeEval: Opinionated RAG Evaluation Framework

 AcmeEval is a TypeScript library designed to simplify and swiftly handle RAG (Retrieval-Augmented Generation) evaluation.
 This framework offers a streamlined solution for testing and measuring the performance of your RAG systems.